rej696/NewBank/README.md

 Customers shall be able to interact with their accounts via a command-line interface.
 The form of communication is client-server.
-In addition, the software solution should offer a micro-loan marketplace as a service where NewBank customers can offer micro-loans to other NewBank customers.
+In addition, the software solution should offer a micro-loan marketplace as a service where NewBank customers can offer micro-loans to other NewBank customers or other innovative services.